mschult2/meta-passthrough-patch/README.md

 # Fix
 The provided WiviOpenXRCompositionLayersFeature class is a custom OpenXR feature.
 It calls OnSessionEnd() before OpenXRCompositionLayersFeature (since this feature cannot be disabled in Unity), and sets the layer provider to null.
 This effectively circumvents OpenXRCompositionLayersFeature.OnSessionEnd(), since it doesn't dispose of the layer provider if the layer provider is null.

+Note that the XR feature Composition Layers annoyingly can't be disabled (the button is grayed out).
+Which is why this custom XR feature has to specially circumvent it.

 Note that this is more of a workaround than a fix.
 A proper fix for the Unity OpenXR Meta package would be a similar pattern but in the MetaOpenXRPassthroughLayer class.